Below Knee Amputation

-Learning to walk with the prosthesis and rehabilitating muscles and joints that often have not been used normally for many months is critical for a successful result following a below knee amputation.
+Learning to walk with the prosthesis, rehabilitating muscles and joints that often have not been used normally for many months is critical for a successful result, following a below-knee amputation.
 Regular physical therapy is essential.
-Starting with a lot of support (ex a walker) and gradually progressing to improve strength, balance, and endurance will help optimize the results.
-There are often setbacks and patients need to try not to become discouraged when these occur.
-Often the amputation stump will become irritated in localized areas requiring the patient to decrease their activities for a period of time.
-Alterations in the liner and socket of the prosthesis are usually required so regular visits to the prosthetist are common.
+Starting with a lot of support (i.e. a walker) and gradually progressing to improve strength, balance, and endurance will help optimize the results.
+This can be a long and difficult process and there can be setbacks, so patients should seek a strong support network and try to avoid becoming discouraged when these occur.
+There are many support groups online and within local health systems.

 There are a variety of potential complications that can occur following a below knee amputation.
-These include general post surgical complications as well as more specific complications such as:
+These include general post surgical complications, as well as more specific complications such as:

-Wound healing problems
+- Wound healing problems

-Phantom limb pain
+- Phantom limb pain

-Difficult with prosthetic fitting
+- Difficult with prosthetic fitting

-Decreased function (increased energy expenditure)
+- Decreased function (increased energy expenditure)